-Chapter 2 - Literature Review
+2. Literature Review

 2.1.
-Quality and Total Quality Management
+Quality and TQM

-According to Cameron and Sine (1999) quality is seen as "an ultimate outcome" linked to the general functioning of the organisation.
-To access quality nowadays the entire organization must be addressed because each area contributes to produce a product or provide a service, being a vital supporting process to achieve quality (Sousa and Aspinwall, 2010).
+According to Cameron and Sine (1999), quality is seen as "an ultimate outcome" linked to the general functioning of the organisation.
+To access quality nowadays, the entire organisation must be addressed because each area contributes to produce a product or provide a service, being a vital supporting process to achieve quality (Sousa and Aspinwall, 2010).

-Total Quality Management (TQM) is an approach that is linked to quality through increased customer satisfaction as defined by Dahlgaard and Dahlgaard-Park (2006, p.
-266): "TQM is a corporate culture characterized by increased customer satisfaction through continuous improvements, in which all employees actively participate.".
+TQM is an approach that is linked to quality through increased customer satisfaction as defined by Dahlgaard and Dahlgaard-Park (2006, p.
+266): "TQM is a corporate culture characterized by increased customer satisfaction through continuous improvements, in which all employees actively participate."

-The main objective of the TQM philosophy is to transform an organizational culture from a passive and defensive into a pro-active and open culture, to ensure that core TQM principles (strong commitment, continuous improvement and focus on customers) are applied to the whole organization (Dahlgaard and Dahlgaard-Park, 2006; see also Dahlgaard-Park, 2011; Pimentel and Major, 2016).
+The main objective of TQM philosophy is to transform organisational quality management from a passive and defensive culture into a pro-active and open culture, ensuring that core TQM principles (strong commitment, continuous improvement and focus on customers) are applied to the whole organisation (Dahlgaard and Dahlgaard-Park, 2006; see also Dahlgaard-Park, 2011; Pimentel and Major, 2016).

-The Lean concepts and tools should be seen as supportive to the overall objectives of TQM and not as an alternative (Dahlgaard and Dahlgaard-Park, 2006).
+The Lean concepts and tools explained below must be understood as supportive to the overall objectives of TQM and not as an alternative (Dahlgaard and Dahlgaard-Park, 2006).